TaylorDarneille/terminal-murder-mystery/readme.md

 Fortunately the sergeant went through and marked the real clues with the word "CLUE" in all caps.

-If you get stuck, open one of the hint files (from the CL, type 'cat hint1', 'cat hint2', etc.).

-To find out the solution, open the file 'solution' (from the CL, type 'cat solution').

-Don't use a text editor to view any files except these instructions, the cheatsheet, and hints.
+Don't use a text editor to view any files except these instructions and hints(or use the cat command to read these in a separate terminal window).